designstem/projects/colorblindness/index-05-contrast-and-harmony.md

-~Choose the colors for the background, the headline and the text so that the palette fits to the article, the colors form a harmonious palette and the headline is more prominent than the text.~
+Choose the colors for the background, the headline and the text so that the palette fits to the article, the colors form a harmonious palette and the headline is more prominent than the text.
-> Please, **take a screenshot of your final colors' HSB values** for later! 👈
+> <mark> Please, **take a screenshot of your final colors' HSB values** for later! <mark>

 -